tomzaku/blog/source/_posts/boost_memory.md

   It not stay in my head in 1 day.
   So I wonder why my brain or my memory so bad.
   So I find out in some website.
 How can I boot my memory.
 I realized that I do wrong everyday and it's the main reason to destroy my memory.
   First I go to bed too late and not routine.
-When i wake up, always consider have a luch or have a breakfast.
+When i wake up, always consider have a lunch or have a breakfast.
 My diet not good.
   And many reason let my brain go down.
 So I have to create this topic to promise myseft, Don't go the old way.

 ## Learning from: